heidiwallace/TPLthemeR/README.md

 ### Installation & Setup

-This is a brief guide to using the `TPLthemeR` package, which provides themes and colors for customizing ggplot visualizations using TPL's style guide.
+This is a brief guide to using the `TPLthemeR` package, which provides themes and colors for customizing `ggplot2` visualizations using TPL's style guide.

 ##### Install the package